If you love to travel, then you know the thrill of landing in a new country. All around you there are new sights, new sounds, new smells, and more.

 One of the most exciting elements about travelling is spending a lot of time in one location.
 After spending enough time somewhere, you really get a feel for the area.
 Why not consider moving altogether if your desire is strong enough?

 Maybe it’s a close move.
 For example, perhaps you need advice on moving to Australia from New Zealand for a new job.
 Or maybe you want a complete change of pace, and you are packing up to go halfway across the world.
 Whatever your situation, there are some important things to know.
 Read on to learn about the best tips for moving internationally in 2019.

 Be Aware of Major Language and Culture Shifts

-If you change your residence internationally, be prepared to learn how your new home differs from you old one.
+If you change your residence internationally, be prepared to learn how your new home differs from you old one, go to this page for resources on moving.
 If you are moving to another English speaking country, language isn’t likely to be a major barrier.
 But if you are going somewhere where you don’t speak the official language, you should make the effort to learn the basics.